cristianfalcone/ajo/readme.md

 ### Re-rendering with `this.next()`

 Call `this.next()` to trigger a re-render.
-The optional callback receives current props, useful when props may have changed:
+The optional callback receives current props and its return value is passed through:

 ```javascript
 function* Stepper(args) {